An Efficient, Reliable and Observable Collective Communication Library in Large-scale GPU Training Clusters: Design

 \subsection{Overview}

 Figure \ref{fig-overview} demonstrates \X's overview.
-Generally, \X works as a middleware between upper-layer LLM training frameworks \cite{paszke2019pytorch, megatronlm, deepspeed} and underlying heterogeneous hardware. \X uses the unified programming interfaces (CUDA and RDMA verbs) to enable CC among distributed GPUs during the training process. \X is developed based on NCCL, enabling the communication group with bootstrapping, topology search \& graph construction and channel establishment.
-Additionally, \X introduces three extra modules: 1) DPDK-like P2P for resource-efficient and performant communication; 2) a primary-backup QP mechanism for fault tolerance; 3) a window-based monitor to capture transient network anomalies.
-These three modules are for efficient, reliable and observable CC, respectively.
+Generally, \X works as a middleware between upper-layer LLM training frameworks \cite{pytorch, megatronlm, deepspeed} and underlying hardware. \X uses the unified programming interfaces (CUDA and RDMA verbs) to enable CC among distributed GPUs during the training process. \X is developed based on NCCL, enabling the communication group with bootstrapping, topology search \& graph construction and channel establishment.
+Additionally, \X introduces three extra modules: 1) SM-free P2P for resource-efficient and performant communication; 2) a primary-backup QP mechanism for fault tolerance.
+3) a window-based monitor to capture network status and potential anomalies.
+These three modules collaborate to achieve an efficient, reliable and observable CCL.